mturk/svcbatch/docs/examples/apachetomcat.md

 ### Prerequisites

 Ensure that you have at least jdk version 8 installed, so that jvm does not exit on user log off.

 Download the latest [SvcBatch release](https://github.com/mturk/svcbatch/releases) and put `svcbatch.exe` into your `tomcat/bin` directory.

 The SvcBatch executable can be shared between multiple Tomcat instances.
-Put `svcbatch.exe` into the desired directory and modify your service create scripts to set the work directory using `/W` command line option that is unique for each different instance.
+Put `svcbatch.exe` into the desired directory and modify your service create scripts to set the work directory using `-w` command line option that is unique for each different instance.